maphew/zadam-trilium-wiki/Manual server installation.md

 If your linux distribution has only outdated version of node.js, you can take a look at the [[installation instructions|https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions]] on node.js website which covers most popular distributions.

+### Scrypt requirements

+openssl-dev is dependency which needs to be installed on the host system (in ubuntu package name is "libssl-dev").

 ### Image requirements
 If you want to use Trilium server installation only as a [[sync server|Synchronization]], you can skip this section.